drakkan/sftpgo/docs/google-cloud-storage.md

 The configured bucket must exist.

-Google Cloud Storage is exposed over HTTPS so if you are running SFTPGo as docker image please be sure to uncomment the line that install `ca-certificates`, inside your `Dockerfile`, to be able to properly verify certificate authorities.
+Google Cloud Storage is exposed over HTTPS so if you are running SFTPGo as docker image please be sure to uncomment the line that installs `ca-certificates`, inside your `Dockerfile`, to be able to properly verify certificate authorities.

 This backend is very similar to the [S3](./s3.md) backend, and it has the same limitations.